dvalnn/ACE/lab1/report.md

 led strip to the user.
 In our case, this is achieved by periodically passing the color and brightness values for each led to the `NeoPixelConnect::neoPixelSetValue()` function.

+#### 3.2.2 State Machine Implementation

+The logic of the project was implemented using the state machines described in section 2.